“Sir, finishing this fight…”

 “This is Spartan-117, can anyone hear me?
 Over.”

-A familiar voice replied, one which almost drove the Master Chief to feel relief – or, as much as he allowed himself to feel.
+A familiar voice replied, one which almost drove the Master Chief to feel relief – as much as he allowed himself to feel.
 Lord Hood was still on Cairo Station, and he was giving the Covenant hell.

 “Isolate that signal!
 Master Chief?
 You mind telling me what you’re doing on that ship?”